 If you’ve skimmed the crypto headlines in the last few weeks, you’ll have noticed a trend.
 Suddenly, all corporations, from nail salons to gaming businesses, feel the need to add crypto to their treasuries.
 The concept is hardly new, ever since Michel Saylor’s Microstrategy became just collateral for Saylor's continued BTC purchases.
 Does anyone even know what MicroStrategy originally did?
 I doubt it.

-In a similar vein, suddenly, all the companies you never heard of, such as — now the second-biggest organizational ETH holder — and Metaplanet, are scooping up crypto like kids ice cream on a hot summer day.
+In a similar vein, suddenly, all the companies you never heard of, such as SharpLink Gaming — now the second-biggest organizational ETH holder — and Metaplanet, are scooping up crypto like kids ice cream on a hot summer day.

-Long gone are the days when only BTC and ETH were considered sensible assets; we’ve now reached a stage where even
+Long gone are the days when only BTC and ETH were considered sensible assets; we’ve now reached a stage where even DOGE is a currency worthy of a corporate treasury.

 It turns out that crypto was far from done with turning everything into a coin.
 A spectre is haunting our industry, and it’s that of hyperfinancialization.
 Culprits in question this time include Base, again, and Farcaster.